microsoft/moaw/workshops/fabric-e2e-scenario/workshop.md

 sampled_test = proportional_allocation_percentage(df_test, 0.27)
 ```

-From this code snippet we create a test set using 0.27% from the original test set.
+From this code snippet we create a test set using `0.27%` from the original test set.

+### Download the images

-Neect we execute the download of the images: this will take approximately 10 minutes to complete.
+Next we execute the download of the images: this will take approximately 10 minutes to complete.

 ```python
 execute_parallel_download(sampled_train, 'train')
 execute_parallel_download(sampled_test, 'test')
 ```

+### Save the sampled dataframes to parquet files

 Once the download is complete we will then save the sampled train and test dataframes to parquet files in the lakehouse, for use in the next section.
 We drop all the columns except the filename and label columns, since these are the only required columns for training the model.